-#3 Should I Buy a Salvage Bike if I Don't Know How to Fix It?
+3. Should I Buy a Salvaged Bike If I Don't Know How to Fix It?

 Sure, all it takes is a little time to research where to get parts and hire someone to do the repairs for you.
 Depending on your skill level, you should look for a bike with the least amount of damage.
 A few scratches on the fairings or a broken clip-on, for example, will just require some time to buy replacement parts.
 With so many sites like eBay and Craiglist around today, parts are easy to come by, and usually very cheap compared to buying them new from a dealer.

 4. How Can I Avoid Getting Ripped off Buying Salvage?

 - Know the value of the bike you're interested in (in an undamaged state) and work from there.

 - Do a thorough estimate of the cost of parts and time before you buy: If it's going to cost you more than it would cost to buy a clean bike, then forget it.

 - Most importantly, shop around.
 There are many dealers out there, and most bikes are a dime a dozen, so don't jump at the first one you see.
 Take your time and shop wisely.
 Honda, Suzuki, Yamaha, and Kawasaki bikes are always around, and parts are easy to find.

 - Don't buy a rare or custom bike if the parts are not easy to come by, as in the case of my brother who damaged a custom fairing to a 2002 Ducati 998s Ben Bostrom replica.
 The carbon fiber fairing was on back order from the dealer for two years and cost over $1000.